-Because many assume that life insurance is solely a long-term goal, they often wind up setting it aside until later in life.
+Many assume life insurance is solely a long-term goal and often set it aside until later in life.
 But with the right approach, your plan could provide stronger financial protection and greater peace of mind, now and for the future.
 All you need to do is exercise a bit of strategy and forward thinking to get the most out of a policy over the course of its run.

 Invest as Early as Possible

 Open a new life insurance policy as soon as you can.
 Younger, healthier consumers pose the least amount of risk for insurance companies and therefore have access to the lowest rates on the market.
 Moreover, this is the best time to pump some extra money into your policy at little cost, long before you may have any tangible need for financial protection.
 If you’re interested in starting a new plan, many companies offer a free look period, during which you can review your policy before committing.